imarinfr/opi-all/rgen/src/main/OPI/README.md

 ## How do I get it?

-The OPI3 package is free from CRAN and includes all code needed for simulation and use on machines such as standard displays (ie your computer monitor).
+The OPI package is free from CRAN and includes all code needed for simulation and use on machines such as standard displays (ie your computer monitor).

 To use the
  * Octopus 900 machine, you should contact Haag-Streit to seek permission.
+ * imoVifa/Tempo machine, contact CREWT (Japan)or Topcon Healthcare Inc (USA) to seek permission.
  * Compass or Maia machine, contact iCare to seek permission.
  * Kowa AP7000 machine, contact Kowa to seek permission.
- * imoVifa machine, contact CREWT to seek permission.

-Note the reason for requiring permission from commercial partners of the OPI3 for use on their machines is for medico-legal reasons related to the accreditation of the machines as medical devices by regulating bodies in different countries.
+Note the reason for requiring permission from commercial partners of the OPI for use on their machines is for medico-legal reasons related to the accreditation of the machines as medical devices by regulating bodies in different countries.